hunterpayne/maven-unbound/README.md

 translating XML comments.

 Things left to do before its 1.0 ready:
-* update docs with attributeKeys changes
 * test Windows installer
-* make sure examples in the docs are in the unit tests too
+* test dot syntax in Hocon

 Nice to have: translating comments from XML to Hocon